Undergrad ML researcher &

 10x hackathon winner

 Hi!
-I'm a UCSC sophomore with research interests in Natural Language Processing, Reinforcement Learning, & Brain-Computer Interfaces.
+I'm a rising junior at CMU with research interests in Natural Language Processing, Reinforcement Learning, & Brain-Computer Interfaces.
 My past work includes conversational dialogue systems, cognitively realistic syntax parsing, and multimodal brainwave classification.
 My forthcoming work primarily focuses on advancing and applying linguistic RL.

 Beyond research, much of my focus currently goes towards building a ramen profitable micro-SaaS to secure my intellectual freedom.
 I also enjoy reading Sanskrit philosophical literature, especially on language and epistemology.